named-data/mini-ndn/docs/GETTING-STARTED.md

 ===============

 ## Installation
-Please see [INSTALL.md](../INSTALL.md) for instructions on installing Mini-NDN and its dependencies.
+Please see [INSTALL.md](../INSTALL.md) for instructions on installing MiniNDN-WiFi and its dependencies.

-## Running Mini-NDN
+## Running MiniNDN-WiFi

-To run Mini-NDN with the default topology, `ndn_utils/topologies/default-topology.conf`, type:
+In MiniNDN-WiFi, We can emulate a wireless network with Access Points (APs), Ad Hoc Network and Mobile Ad Hoc Network.

+We can use the two default configuration file for topology in directory ndnwifi_utils/topologies/: `singleap-topology.conf`, 'adhoc-topology.conf'.

+type:

     sudo minindn